 Exercitation ullamco laboris nis aliquip sed conseqrure dolorn repreh deris ptate velit ecepteur duis.

-Throughout the process, we maintained open communication channels with both Expertise France and the AfCFTA Secretariat, updating them on the progress of the negotiations and seeking their feedback on our approach.
+Throughout the process, we maintained open communication channels with both Kenyan governmemnt and the COMESA Secretariat, updating them on the progress of the negotiations and seeking their feedback on our approach.

 After each round of consultations, we assessed the progress made and adjusted our strategy accordingly to ensure that the negotiations moved forward in a constructive manner.

 [Mr. Gérout]'s technical knowledge and mastery of the subject has enabled him to provide accurate infbmation and robust advice to the Government.Amb.
 Barry Faure, Secretary of State, Ministry of Foreign Affairs